sourcegraph/about/blogposts/go-when-is-it-ok-to-recover.md

 - [87 references to recover in test files](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/golang/go%24%40go1.10+file:_test.go%24+max:100+%22%3D+recover%28%29%22)
     - It is usually used to verify that a panic happened when it was intended to.

 One notable example of recover being used is in [net/http](https://sourcegraph.com/search?q=repo:%5Egithub%5C.com/golang/go%24%40go1.10+-file:_test.go+file:net/http+%22%3D+recover%28%29%22).
-The connection struct recovers from panics so that a panic in a request handler doesn’t crash the entire server.
+The connection struct recovers from panics so that a panic in a request handler doesn't crash the entire server.
 Interestingly enough, this might actually be an anti-pattern [according to David Symonds](https://github.com/grpc/grpc-go/issues/441#issuecomment-155588816):

 > Quietly catching a panic might leave the server in an inconsistent or incorrect state, so while crashing sucks at least you'll find out and can go fix the panic.
 >